FrancesCoronel/hire-me/docs/04-interview/asking.md

 - How many people work in this office/department?
 - Let's say I'm doing really terribly or really great the first week.
     + How am I going to be getting feedback as to whether I'm performing great or terribly?
-- How does the team keep up to date with the latest and greatest technologies?
+- Are there weekly sprints or stand up meetings?
+- How often are meetings and how long?

+## Technical

 - What are some of the internal tools used in the company and what role do they play?
 - What is used for version control?
 - What's the overall tech stack I'd be working with?
 - How does the code review process work?
-- Are there weekly sprints or standup meetings?
-- How often are meetings and how long?
+- How does the team keep up to date with the latest and greatest technologies?

 ## Culture